bluetang331/bluetang331.github.io/publications.md

 - Lee, D., Oh, K., **Choi, K.**, Kim, S., & Sohn, D. (2025).
 Research Trends of Industrial Building Management in Domestic Urban and Architectural Areas. *Proceedings of Architectural Institute of Korea*.

 **2024**
 - **Choi, K.**, Park, C., & Sohn, D. (2024).
-Evaluating the Effect of Street Environments on Survival of Restaurant: Using Machine Learning and Street View Images. *Proceedings of Korea Institute of Ecological Architecture and Environment*, 24(2), 74–75.
+Evaluating the Effect of Street Environments on Survival of Restaurant: Using Machine Learning and Street View Images. *Proceedings of Korea Institute of Ecological Architecture and Environment*, 24(2), 74–75. **(Best Conference Paper Award, Korea Institute of Ecological Architecture and Environment, Fall Conference)**

 **2023**
 - **Choi, K.**, Kim, S., Park, C., Jung, U., Lee, J., & Sohn, D. (2023).
 Classification of Indicators for Urban Fire Risk Assessment through Analysis of Previous Studies. *Proceedings of Architectural Institute of Korea*, 43(2), 242–243.